Eric P. Miller, DO, FACS, FACOS

 Department of Specialty Medicine

 - DO, A.T.
 Still University, Kirksville College of Osteopathic Medicine

 - BA, California State Polytechnic University, Pomona

-Serving as Assistant Professor of Surgery at LUCOM since October 2017, Dr. Miller is the General Surgery Clerkship Director for third-year osteopathic medical students as well as the Director of the Gastrointestinal Medicine clinical course for second-year students.
-In the clinical setting, he provides supervision and mentorship in general surgery and international missions medicine and surgery.
-He also provides mentorship as faculty advisor for the Student Osteopathic Surgical Association, the Anesthesia and Sports Medicine Interest Groups, and as co-facilitator for a “Compass” student mentoring group.
-He serves as Chair of the LUCOM Faculty Council for the 2018-19 academic year and sits on various committees of the College of Osteopathic Medicine, including Medical Outreach and Community Involvement, and the Student Progress Committee.
+Serving as Assistant Professor of Surgery at LUCOM, Dr. Miller is the General Surgery Clerkship Director for third-year osteopathic medical students as well as the Course Director of Gastrointestinal Medicine for second-year students.
+In the clinical setting, he practices with CMG Bedford General Surgery.
+He is an active medical staff of the Bedford Memorial Hospital, Lynchburg General Hospital, Virginia Baptist Hospital, and Centra Specialty Hospital, and provides supervision and mentorship in clinical general surgery as well as global medicine and surgery.
+He serves as faculty advisor for the Student Osteopathic Surgical Association, and as co-facilitator for a “Compass” student mentoring group.
+He served as Chair of the LUCOM Faculty Council and sits on various committees of the College of Osteopathic Medicine, including Medical Outreach/Community Involvement, and the Student Progress Committee.

-Having spent seven years in France and Togo, West Africa as a missionary surgeon, Dr. Miller had the pleasure of helping educate and train Togolese operating room technicians and floor nurses, Congolese doctors, and occasionally American medical students and surgery residents during his time as Chief of the Department of Surgery of the Hopital Baptiste Biblique.
-He is very excited to be part of the LUCOM family and participate in medical education from a Biblical Christian worldview.
-He returns to Togo annually as a medical Preceptor to Fourth-year LUCOM students on their international elective rotations.
+Having spent several years in France and Togo, West Africa as a missionary surgeon, Dr. Miller had the pleasure of helping educate and train Togolese operating room technicians and floor nurses, Congolese doctors, and occasionally American medical students and general surgery residents during his time as Chief of the Department of Surgery of the Hospital Baptiste Biblique.
+Dr. Miller returns to Togo intermittently as a surgical Preceptor to Fourth-year LUCOM students on their international elective rotations.